webpy/webpy.github.com/sessions/install.md

 3) enjoy

 ## Stable
-currently awaiting [GSoC](/sessions/gsoc) end, after a merge it should be distributen within project's tarball
+merged with the trunk; it should be distributen within the next stable project tarball